manouti1/project-management-app/backend/README.md

 ## Authorization

 -   **Project Ownership:** Only the user who created a specific project can update or delete that project.
 Attempts by other users will result in a `403 Forbidden` error.
--   **Task Ownership:** Only the user who created a specific task can update or delete that task.
-Attempts by other users will result in a `403 Forbidden` error.

 ## Postman Collection